njustesen/botbowl/docs/mcts.md

 ## Next Steps
 Here are some suggestions to further improve the MCTS bot:

+- Better move ordering or action sampling, e.g. with a learned policy model.
 - Better time management.
 - Better heuristics, e.g. with a learned game state evaluation model.
-- Better action sampling, e.g. with a learned policy model.
-- Parallelization techniques.
+- Apply parallelization techniques?
 - Why not try out AlphaZero?
 - There are possibly several performance improvements to be made
-- Tweak and tune the parameters such as the exploration constant `c`, the rollout depth limit, etc.
+- Tweak and tune the parameters such as the exploration constant `c`